Kevin O'Leary: Early life and education

-O’Leary grew up in the Town of Mount Royal, Quebec.
+O'Leary grew up in Mount Royal, Quebec.
 His parents divorced when he was a child, largely due to his father's alcoholism.
-His father died shortly after that, when O'Leary was only seven years old.
-After his father's death, his mother ran the business as an executive.
+His father died shortly after that, when O'Leary was only seven.
+After his father's death, his mother ran the family's clothing business as an executive.
 His mother later married an economist, George Kanawaty, who worked with the UN's International Labour Organization.
 His stepfather's international assignments caused the family to move frequently, and O'Leary lived in many places while growing up, including Cambodia, Ethiopia, Tunisia, and Cyprus.
 In his youth, he met both Haile Selassie of Ethiopia and Pol Pot of Cambodia.
 O'Leary attended Stanstead College and St. George's School, both in Quebec.

 O'Leary's mother was a skilled investor, investing a third of her weekly paycheque in large-cap, dividend-paying stocks and interest-bearing bonds, ultimately achieving high returns in her investment portfolio.
-She kept her investment portfolio secret, so O'Leary only discovered his mother's skill as an investor after her death, when her will was executed.
+She kept her investment portfolio secret, so O'Leary only discovered his mother's skill as an investor after her death when her will was executed.
 Many of his investment lessons came from his mother, including the admonition to save one-third of his money.

-O'Leary had aspired to become a photographer, but on the advice of his stepfather, attended university, where he continued to develop his interest in business and investing.
-He received an honours bachelor's degree in environmental studies and psychology from the University of Waterloo in 1977 and an MBA in entrepreneurship from the Ivey Business School at the University of Western Ontario in 1980.
+O'Leary had aspired to become a photographer, but on the advice of his stepfather who prompted the young Kevin to be more realistic with his future career aspirations, ultimately led him to attend university, where he continued to develop his interest in business and investing since his youth.
+He received an honours bachelor's degree in environmental studies and psychology from the University of Waterloo in 1977 and an MBA in entrepreneurship from Ivey Business School at the University of Western Ontario in 1980.

 Business career

 In 1978, between the first and second years of his MBA program, O'Leary was selected for an internship at Nabisco in Downtown Toronto and then worked as an assistant brand manager for Nabisco's cat food brand.
-O'Leary credits his later success at The Learning Company to the skills he developed in marketing during his days at Nabisco.
+O'Leary attributed his future business success at The Learning Company as a result of the extensive marketing skills that he honed during his assistant brand management days at Nabisco.

 After leaving Nabisco, O'Leary began a brief career as a television producer.
 With two of his former MBA classmates, Scott Mackenzie and Dave Toms (both of whom had assisted on O'Leary's MBA documentary), O'Leary co-founded Special Event Television (SET).
-SET was an independent television production company that produced original sports programming such as The Original Six, Don Cherry's Grapevine, and Bobby Orr and the Hockey Legends.
+SET was an independent television production company that produced original sports programming such as The Original Six, Don Cherry's Grapevine, and Bobby Orr & The Hockey Legends.
 The company achieved limited success with minor television shows, soccer films, sports documentaries, and short in-between-period commercials for local professional hockey games.
 One of his partners later bought out his share of the venture for $25,000.